stefanopini/simple-HRNet/README.md

 - **NEW** Support for "SimpleBaselines" model based on ResNet - compatible with official weights (``pose_resnet_*``).
 - **NEW** Support for multi-GPU inference.
 - **NEW** Add option for using YOLOv3-tiny (faster, but less accurate person detection).
+- **NEW** Add options for retrieving yolo bounding boxes and HRNet heatmaps.
 - Multi-person support with [YOLOv3](https://github.com/eriklindernoren/PyTorch-YOLOv3/tree/47b7c912877ca69db35b8af3a38d6522681b3bb3)
  (enabled by default).